Find the best Desk Booking software for you and your organization

 Outlook Integration for Desk Booking

-Most of an employee’s collaborative time at their workstation will be using Outlook as their primary calendar.
-So it is natural to make the desk booking capability an extension of the Outlook calendar
+Most of an employee’s collaborative time at their workstation will be using Outlook as their primary calendar, so it is natural to make the desk booking capability an extension of Outlook.

 Adding floor plan maps to the desk booking process